-Ava Mirage Wanbli is a New Media artist and performer based in Chicago, IL.
-Her work operates in a multitude of formats of persona to build engagement through virtual and physical aspects of world construction.
-Ava utilizes video game engines, live performance, installations, sculptures, video, and body to process components of the self through modalities of becoming.
-She investigates performing for the camera and virtual reconstructions of the body through 3D scanning, avatar creation, and virtual environment building as a means to collapse temporalities, archiving the body and thus having a lens to a futurity of the self.
+Ava Mirage Wanbli is a new media artist and performer based in Chicago, IL.
+Her practice traverses the boundaries between virtual and physical worlds, weaving together persona, body, and technology.
+Through the use of video game engines, live performance, installations, sculpture, video, and her own body, Ava constructs immersive experiences that question the nature of selfhood, presence, and becoming.
+Her work investigates how performing for the camera and creating virtual reconstructions of the body—through 3D scanning, avatar creation, and virtual environments—can collapse temporal boundaries, offering an archive of the body and a vision of future selves.

 Artist Statement PDF